kellylyke/whatshappening/ProjectPlan.md

 - [x] Create project repository on GitHub
 - [x] Create project structure in intellij and push
 - [x] Add link to list of indie projects in student repo.
-- [ ] Complete Problem Statement
+- [x] Complete Problem Statement
-- [ ] Determine possible Web Services or APIs to use --ProPublica Congress
+- [x] Determine possible Web Services or APIs to use --ProPublica Congress
         --Hoaxy?
         --Google Civic Information API?
-- [ ] List technologies, versions and how they will be used
+- [x] List technologies, versions and how they will be used
-- [ ] Write project plan
+- [x] Write project plan
 - [x] Document application flow using wireframes
 - [ ] Triple-check for Checkpoint 1: Problem statement, project plan, screen design and time log pushed to GitHub.

 ### Week 4
 - [ ] Complete database design
-- [ ] Create the database and user table
+- [ ] Create the database and users table
 - [ ] Create the user entity class and annotate for hibernate
 - [ ] Create user dao
 - [ ] Create the test database